mwatts15/openworm_docs/api.rst

 Get the neighboring Neurons

-Neuron.neighbor(neuronName : String) : Relationship
+Neuron.neighbor(neuronName : String) : Connection
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Get the statement that the neuron has the named neuron as a neighbor
+State that neuronName is a neighbor of this Neuron

 Muscle(name : String)
 ~~~~~~~~~~~~~~~~~~~~~~
-A representation of a muscle cell
+A representation of a muscle cell. `See also current API`

 Muscle.receptor() : ListOf(Receptor)
 ++++++++++++++++++++++++++++++++++++++